 Compost retains the moisture necessary for petunias to thrive and allows for good drainage to prevent root rot.

-Generally petunias in garden soil require watering less often then potted or hanging basket petunias and should benefit more from rainfall.
+Generally, petunias in garden soil require watering less often than potted or hanging basket petunias and should benefit more from rainfall.

 However, diligent monitoring of the soil moisture allows you to establish the optimal watering schedule for your climate and conditions.